Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx27-get-htlc-commitment.md

 # Decoding Our Commitment Transaction

 Let's dig into the details!
 Go ahead and run the below command in your shell, replacing `raw_tx_hex` with the transaction hex we just generated.
 ```
 decodetx raw_tx_hex
 ```

 You should get an output like the below.
-We won't dig in to each element like we did earlier, but we'll attention to the outputs!
+We won't dig into each element like we did earlier, but we'll pay attention to the outputs!
 ```
 {
   "txid": "e0a0022dba0f494f3670eb1026b4e11402e7c08d96b0a67ae29ad6cc97a4d54c",